SoftwareEngineering-Bootcamp/web_project_4/README.md

 ### Functionality

 **Project 8: Refactoring, Project bundling and building with Webpack**

-* Project building with Webpack
+* Created the Section class for rendering a list of elements on a page.
+* Created the Popup class to open and close the popup window.
+* Created the PopupWithImage and PopupWithForm classes as child class of Popup.
+* Created the UserInfo class for rendering information about the user on the page.
+* Transformed the Card class by connecting it to the Popup.
-* Used npm to intall webpack and it commandline interface
+* Used npm to install webpack and its commandline interface.
-* Install live server as a dependency inside project and integrated with Webpack
+* Installed live server as a dependency inside project and integrated with Webpack.
-* Install Babel, JS transpiller which webpack will use in the build process
+* Install Babel, JS transpiller which webpack will use in the build process.
-* Install modules for CSS (Webpack plugin)
+* Install modules for CSS (Webpack plugin).
-* CSS Minification and Autoprefixing
+* CSS Minification and Autoprefixing.
+* Set up image and font processing.
+* Set up HTML processing so that everything works fine even with HTML code linking to local images.

 **Project 7: Organize project, Refactoring**